OWASP/www-project-developer-guide/draft/06-secure-design/05-content-security-policy.md

 ### 6.5 Content Security policy

-Content Security Policy (CSP) helps in whitelisting the sources that are allowed to be executed by clients.
+Content Security Policy (CSP) helps in allow-listing the sources that are allowed to be executed by clients.

 To this effect CSP helps in addressing vulnerabilities that are the target of scripts getting executed from different domains (namely XSS, ClickJacking)

 1. The policy elements listed below is restrictive.
-    Third party libraries can be whitelisted as a part of `script-src`, `default-src`, `frame-src` or `frame-ancestors`.
+    Third party libraries can be allow-listed as a part of `script-src`, `default-src`, `frame-src` or `frame-ancestors`.

 2. I assume fonts / images / media / plugins are not loaded from any external sources.